DCC-Lab/PyHardwareLibrary/README-5-Communication-ports.md

 So at this point, we have the technical details of the port managed.
 What about the dialog, or the message-reply loop we will go through when controlling the device?

-## Dialog-based methods to send commands and read replies
+## 2. Dialog-based methods to send commands and read replies

 This section will digress for a minute and discuss the details of regular expressions (or `regex`) and their use when communicating with devices.

-### The problem that regexs solve
+### The problem that regular expressions solve

 Regular expressions allow you to recognize patterns in text and extract information from them.
 From a programmer's curiosity that took root with obscure Unix and Linux commands `awk` and `sed`, but especially the Perl language, they are now standardized and available in almost all programming languages.
 It is a powerful tool for working with any form of text.
 In the case of the scientist or engineer, let's think of the following situations: